 The tweeters and woofers, in a component speaker system, are free to work at an enhanced level.
 More specifically, they will perform at a higher level for the frequencies assigned to them.
 An external crossover ensures that frequencies above a fixed point go to the tweeters, and those below go to the woofers.
 This prevents the different drivers from stretching to play frequencies that they can’t handle, increasing the definition of individual sounds and boosting the overall clarity.

 Soundstage is the perceived wideness and depth that the speakers project.
 Instead of the music sounding like it’s coming from inside or close to your head, a well-set-up component speaker system will sound more ‘spacious’.
+A perfect example to illustrate this is the difference between a standalone speaker and a complete home theatre setup.
+When you compare the sound quality in a room, excellent Dolby Atmos soundbars will absolutely outshine a lone loudspeaker in terms of soundstage.

 3. Sound imaging